Fractal147/tabtodoview/README.md

 - 'x' at the start of the line (standard for done tasks) means it will not be output
 - n or 'x n' at start of line counts the task and subtasks as a note
 - - notes and their subtasks are not written out in the end file.
-- - Usage as a more correct way of adding notes to the todo list.
+- - Use as a more correct way of adding notes to the todo list.

 ## Output listings
 All listings are configurable in the top section of the script: